1884 – 1905 Early Life

 Harta’s love of painting emerges early and certainly was influenced by his father’s large collection of pictures.(2) After middle school, Harta knew he wanted to study painting.
 In July of 1901, He graduated High School, and went on a celebratory trip to Salzburg where he painted two watercolors in Mirabell Garden, then on to Munich, and ultimately to Innsbruck.(3) Harta’s love of travel would continue to influence his art throughout his life.

 Harta’s desire to become a painter clashed with his father’s insistence that he study architecture.
 So young Felix spent four and a half years at the Technical University in Vienna studying under Arnold Hatschek. where he volunteers to work as a draftsman(4).
 Here he learned about the problems of representation of space and spatial relationships, a training that would later benefit his drawing and painting.(5) Then in the spring of 1905, Harta demanded to stop studying architecture, and enroll in Art School.
-His father relented, and he enrolled in the Art School at Dachau- starting his studies as a student of Professor Hans von Hayek.(6) In the winter of 1905, Harta passed the entrance exam at the Academy München and was admitted to the painting class of Prof Hugo von Habermann.(7) At the academy he makes friends with future notable painters like Hans Eder, Jules Pascin, and Julius Schülein.(8)
+His father relented, and he enrolled in the Art School at Dachau- starting his studies as a student of Professor Hans von Hayek.(6) Harta then passed the entrance exam at the Academy München and on Oct 26, 1906 was admitted to the painting class of Prof Hugo von Habermann.(7) At the academy he makes friends with future notable painters like Hans Eder, Jules Pascin, and Julius Schülein.(8)

 1908-1918 Study Trips and Meeting the Vienna Moderns

-In 1908, Harta embarked on study trips-first to Paris where he studied the old masters such as Titian and Tintoretto, and then became captivated by French Impressionists like Cezanne, Manet, Renoir, Courbet, and Van Gogh.
+In 1908, Harta embarked on study trips-first to Paris where he studied the old masters such as Titian and Tintoretto, and then became captivated by French Impressionists like Cezanné, Manet, Renoir, Courbet, and Van Gogh.
+He enrolls in the Academie Ranson in Vitty, attending the classes of Henri Martin and Herman Anglada, but soon decides to continue learning on his own.
 In the summer he traveled to Brittany and that fall, he exhibited four paintings at the Salon D’ Automne in Paris.(9) From Paris, he undertook a three-month study trip to Spain and immersed himself in the painting style of masters like Velasquez, Greco, and Goya.
 He writes an extensive essay regarding his observations in Spain around 1937-38.
 (10)